 Join us for guided explorations on the Chugach National Forest land near Cordova.
 All forays depart from the Cordova Center.
 Transportation is not provided, and carpooling is encouraged.
-Trip leaders and guide bios are below.
+Learn more about our expert trip leaders below.

 Noah Siegel serves as a trustee for the Northeast Mycological Federation and North American Mycological Association (NAMA).
 Noah travels and lectures extensively across America, following the mushrooms.
 He is one of the premier mushroom photographers in the nation, having won numerous awards from the NAMA photography contest.
 His technique and attention to detail are unrivaled, arising from a philosophy of maximizing utility for identification purposes while maintaining a high degree of aesthetic appeal.
 He just finished, along with Christian Schwarz, Mushrooms of the Redwood Coast, a comprehensive guide for the northern California coast.